k2view-academy/K2View-Academy/articles/14_sync_LU_instance/04_sync_methods.md

 <p><strong>Description</strong></p>
 </td>
 <td width="500">
-<p>Synchronization is implemented according to the Decision function which returns a Boolean (True / False) parameter.
+<p>Synchronization is implemented according to the Decision function, which returns a Boolean (True/False) parameter.
 If the Decision function returns False, do not sync the object.</p>
 </td>
 </tr>
 <tr>